farmera/sare_grant/study_methods.md

 #### Disclaimer

-We understood from the outset that the second question was not likely to be answered unless the data captured was of sufficient quality.
-The first question was primary and was answerable, we thought, regardless of data capture method.
+From the outset we considered that the second question was not likely to be answered unless the data captured was of sufficient quality.
+The first was answerable, we thought, regardless of data capture method.
 It turns out we were wrong.
 Neither of these questions could be answered conclusively using the sort of flight and image capture system originally proposed.
 The specific reasons will be addressed in detail but in brief they are two-fold: a) neither kite nor balloon is able to place a camera in position for sufficient time, under conditions which are sufficiently stable, such that results from one flight can be compared with results from